iszubairkhan/Portfolio/README.md

 # 🚀 Personal Developer Portfolio

-A sleek, responsive, and minimalist developer portfolio website showcasing my technical toolkit, featured engineering projects, and contact info.
+A sleek, responsive, and minimalist developer portfolio website showcasing my technical toolkit, featured projects, and contact info.
 Built with a modern terminal aesthetic and optimized for fast performance and low latency.

 ---